 The Trust has an integrated approach to talent management and succession planning, internally and in conjunction with related parties, including Morguard .
 The Trust places focus on identification, assessment and development of executives and high-potential talent to build leadership capability and strengthen overall succession, ensuring there are future leaders to drive both short and long-term performance.
 While, the Trust has not adopted a target regarding the representation of women in executive officer positions, the Trust believes that diversity is embedded in our talent management practices and is focused on the development and advancement of women and visible minorities and other aspects of diversity.
-In terms of gender diversity, currently 33 percent of executives at the Trust are women (2 of 6) (2018 -33 percent).
+Of the six executive officers, there are currently 2 women (33%), 2 visible minorities (33%), zero aboriginal peoples (0%) and zero persons with disabilities (0%).
+(2019 -no change).